-Because of the definition \eqref{eq:bsv_expn} in terms of expanded series, there is no explicit formula for prediction using Besov process.
-By contrast, prediction with Q-EP can be done naturally through the following conditional distribution \citep{CAMBANIS_1981,fang1990generalized}. \begin{prop} If $\bu = (\bu_1, \bu_2)\sim \qED_d(\bmu,\bC)$ with $\bmu= $ and $\bC= $, then we have the following conditional distribution
+where $L(\cdot;0,\Sigma)$ denotes some likelihood model with zero mean and covariance $\Sigma$, and the mean function $u$ can be given a prior either Besov or Q-EP.
+Because of the definition \eqref{eq:bsv_expn} in terms of expanded series, there is no explicit formula for the posterior prediction using Besov prior.
+By contrast, a tractable formula exists for the posterior predictive distribution for \eqref{eq:regression} with Q-EP prior $\mu_0=\qEP(0, \mC)$ when the likelihood happens to be $L(\cdot;0,C)=\qED(\bzero,\bC)$, as stated in the following theorem. \begin{thm}[Posterior Prediction] Given covariates $\bx=\{x_i\}_{i=1}^N$ and observations $\by=\{y_i\}_{i=1}^N$ following $\qED$ in the model \eqref{eq:regression} with $\qEP$ prior for the same $q>0$, we have the following posterior predictive distribution for $u(x_*)$ at (a) new point(s) $x_*$: